talal/mimir/README.md

 - OpenStack cloud info is shown using the `CURRENT_OS_CLOUD` environment variable.

 ## Installation

+Download the latest pre-compiled binary from the [releases](https://github.com/talal/mimir/releases/latest) page.

+Alternatively, you can also build from source:

 The only required build dependency is [Go](https://golang.org/).